adrian80z/CI-Milestone-2/README.md

 # Hangman Game

-This is the Hangman game where the player is given a word and has 9 chances to guess the word one letter at a time.
+This is the single player Hangman game.
+The player is given a random word and has 9 chances to guess the word one letter at a time.

 **Link to live version - [Hangman](https://adrian80z.github.io/CI-Milestone-2/)**